Markus1995/little-backup-box/README.md

 # Little Backup Box
-A set of Bash scripts for using Raspberry Pi as a backup device.
+A set of Bash scripts that transform a Raspberry Pi into a autonomous and automagical backup device for storage cards and cameras.

 ## Installation